How to cut food costs – 4 lessons from my nan

 You can still get the best food bargains without pitching a tent at your local grocer's.
 Just be more attentive on supermarket runs, and tailor meals around sale items!
 Shop around before committing to any can of beans (or even any grocery store)!

-Consider bargain-rich Asian grocers, or that family-owned shop down the street.
+Consider bargain-rich grocers, or that family-owned shop down the street.
 Don't be afraid to stray from big names—after all, nan's second favourite hangout is the simple outdoor fish market!

 Lesson #3: Plan your meals